Social Trading UK Guide 2023

 Following Other Traders

 To get started with a trading social network, the first thing you need to do is find other traders to follow.
-The best social trading platforms have a discovery feature that surfaces traders you might like to follow based on the industries or assets you trade.
-You might also see top earning traders, who are some of the individuals on the network who have the best track record of winning trades.
+Many popular social trading platforms have a discovery feature that surfaces traders you might like to follow based on the industries or assets you trade.
+You might also see top earning traders, who are some of the individuals on the network who have a good track record of winning trades.

 Every trader has their own profile page, so you can easily follow up to learn more about any trader you’re considering following.
 The profile page might offer some background about the trader, such as whether they’re a hobbyist, part-time trader, or professional, what types of assets they prefer, and what trading strategies they use.